09 March, 2019

 Revolutions have played out on the vast plaza that's known as Red Square, and sights like the Kremlin and onion-domed Saint Basil's Cathedral loom high here.

 A bucket-list odyssey that crosses the whole breadth of Russia, the Trans-Siberian Railway conquers the great ice lakes of Siberia and the rolling Mongol backcountry.

-China Southern is the cheapest airline to fly from Australia to Russia.
+The cheapest airline to fly to Russia from Australia is Thai Airways.

-The best airline to fly from Australia to Russia is Qatar Airways.
+Qatar Airways is the best airline to fly to Russia from Australia.